U.S. Geological Survey Manual

 D. Science Center Directors.

 (1) Implement an EMS at their respective facilities and/or centers, following the process established by the OMS.

 (2) Address objectives and target identified by the respective CFT.

 (3) Conduct mission operations in a manner consistent with the objectives and targets of the EMS.

-(4) Dedicate appropriate resources to implement the EMS at their centers.
+(4) Dedicate appropriate resources to implement the EMS at their facilities and/or centers.